-The placement of a retail fund, encompassing its marketing or distribution (comercialização), is defined as activity directed towards investors, in order to promote or propose the subscription of UCITS participation units, through the use of any advertising or other means of communication to achieve such effect.
+The placement of a retail fund, encompassing its marketing or distribution (comercialização) falls within the definition of "activity directed towards investors with a view to promoting or proposing the subscription of UCITS" (regardless of the means of communication used to such end).

-Although the placement of an investment fund aimed exclusively at qualified investors is now classified as marketing of a fund, it is only subject to the regulation and supervision by the CMVM with regards to its constitution and functioning.
+Although the placement of an investment fund aimed exclusively at qualified investors is now classified as marketing of a fund, it is only subject to the regulation and supervision by the Securities Market Commission (CMVM) with regards to its constitution and functioning.